Tom-stack3/ZEUS/zeus.md

 # Incorrect Contracts - Unchecked Send

 - Solidity allows only $2300$ gas upon a send call
-- Computation-heavy fallback functiono at the receiving contract will cause the invoking send to fail
+- Computation-heavy fallback function at the receiving contract will cause the invoking send to fail
 - Contracts not handling failed send calls correctly may result in the loss of Ether

 ---